 The total acreage and habitat types needed to offset Project impacts are estimated in Section 7.4.1 and Table 4.
 That mitigation is intended to offset the impacts from habitat loss or modification, as described in Section 5.2.
 In order to ensure that the mitigation also adequately addresses potential landscape-level impacts, including those to ferruginous hawk or other PHS species, the location of the mitigation area will be critical.
-Three mitigation options are described in Section 7.4.3.
-The mitigation siting criteria in this section are meant to guide where mitigation occurs, whether it is the placement of an easement (Option 1) or investment in conservation actions through WDFW (Option 2) or a local conservation or land management entity (Option 3).
+The mitigation siting criteria in this section guided a search for mitigation land that would appropriately offset any loss of function or value to habitat from the Project.

-Regardless of the mitigation option, mitigation for the Project must meet the following criteria:
+Mitigation for the Project must meet the following criteria: